xdjia/vstar/README.md

 ### Evaluate Glade and Arvada

-In comparison, our paper reports the execution times of two other grammar inference tools, namely Glade and Arvada.
+In comparison, our paper reports the evaluation results of two other grammar inference tools, namely Glade and Arvada.
 To evaluate them, run

 ```shell
 docker run --rm --entrypoint bash -it -v $(pwd)/result:/usr/src/vstar/result xdjia/vstar:latest -c "cd other-artifact && ./run_all.sh"
 ```

-The results are saved in `./result`.
 Below is an example output:

 ```
 # some logging info above ...